- The MOU explores deploying H2Pro's electrolysis technology in Latvia.

 - The project aims to integrate with Latvia's wind and solar energy sources.

-- EU funding and structural instruments may support the initiative.
+- EU funding and public support mechanisms are considered for the green hydrogen transition.

-Latvenergo, Latvia's national electricity company, and H2Pro, an Israeli green hydrogen innovator, have signed a Memorandum of Understanding (MOU) to explore the feasibility of deploying H2Pro's decoupled electrolysis technology in Latvia.
-The agreement was signed during an event in Tel Aviv, hosted by Latvia's Minister of Economics, Viktors Valainis.
+Latvenergo, Latvia's national electricity company, and H2Pro, an Israeli firm specializing in green hydrogen production, have signed a Memorandum of Understanding (MOU).
+The agreement aims to explore the feasibility of deploying H2Pro's decoupled electrolysis technology in Latvia.
+The signing event was hosted in Tel Aviv by Latvia's Minister of Economics, Viktors Valainis, during his visit to Israel.

-The first phase of the agreement involves reviewing the feasibility of piloting a 5 MW electrolyzer within Latvenergo's energy infrastructure.
-The collaboration aims to integrate H2Pro's technology with Latvia's renewable energy sources, such as wind and solar, ensuring long-term economic viability for green hydrogen production.
+In the first phase, the companies will assess the feasibility of piloting a 5 MW electrolyzer within Latvenergo's energy infrastructure.
+The collaboration seeks to integrate H2Pro's technology with Latvia's renewable energy sources, such as wind and solar, ensuring long-term economic viability for green hydrogen production.

 Strategic Importance

-The Latvian Ministry of Economy expressed strong support for the initiative, emphasizing the strategic importance of Israeli-Latvian cooperation in clean energy.
-The ministry is open to facilitating access to EU funding and other structural instruments to support the project, aiming for mutually beneficial economic development between Latvia and Israel.
+The Latvian Ministry of Economy expressed strong support for the initiative, highlighting the strategic importance of Israeli-Latvian cooperation in clean energy.
+Minister Viktors Valainis emphasized the role of EU funding and other structural instruments in facilitating the project, aiming for mutual economic benefits between Latvia and Israel.